Du Yubo: Career

 Du entered the workforce in February 1974, and joined the Chinese Communist Party (CCP) in June 1975.

 After graduating in 1978, he stayed at the university and worked successively as secretary of league general branch, league secretary, head of the Organization Department, deputy party secretary, vice president, and executive deputy party secretary.

 In January 2002, Du was appointed party secretary of Beihang University, a position at vice-ministerial level.
 He took up the post of vice minister of education which he held only from 2010 to 2016, although he remained party secretary of Beihang University until January 2011.

 In 2018, Du became deputy director of the Education, Science, Culture and Public Health Committee of the 13th National People's Congress, and served until 2023.

 Downfall

 On 18 September 2024, Du was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

 On 2 March 2025, Du was stripped of his posts within the CCP and his entitlements were canceled.
 On June 18, he was indicted on suspicion of accepting bribes.
+On November 26, he was sentenced to 15 years in prison for taking nearly 68 million yuan ($9.6 million) in bribes and fined of 6 million yuan ($850,000 million) by the Linfen Intermediate People's Court in Shanxi province.